some-ip-com/open-someip-spec/src/someip-sd.rst

 After the Repetition Phase the Main Phase is being entered for a Service Instance.

 .. feat_req:: 🎯
-    :id: feat_req_someipsd_79
-    :reqtype: Requirement
-    :security: NO
-    :safety: QM
-    :satisfies:
-    :status: valid
-    :collapse: True

-In the Repetition Phase Offer Messages and Publish Messages shall be sent cyclically if a CYCLIC_OFFER_DELAY is configured.

-.. feat_req:: 🎯
     :id: feat_req_someipsd_80
     :reqtype: Requirement
     :security: NO